spsforks/QB64-Wiki/Mathematical-Operations.md

 > :The HI byte's **MSB** is often called the **sign** bit!
 When the highest bit is on, the signed value returned will be negative.

+## Example(s)
-*Example:* Program displays the bits on for any integer value between -32768 and 32767 or &H80000 and &H7FFF.
+ Program displays the bits on for any integer value between -32768 and 32767 or &H80000 and &H7FFF.

 ```vb